 We always like hearing about our client success stories.
-It just gives us a warm feeling all over, and lets us know we’re doing a good job with our mystery/secret shopping program.
+It just gives us a warm feeling all over and lets us know we’re doing a good job with the Measure CP mystery shopping program.
 (But we especially like the warm feeling.)

 We have a gas station client that, when we brought them on, said one of their hot button issues was how much time they were spending ensuring the mystery shoppers were doing their job.
 The shopper’s agenda included making sure the store was stocked, the bathrooms were clean, and to purchase a pack of cigarettes to see if they were carded.